 Caution should be used when administering Oleptro to patients with cardiac disease and such patients should be closely monitored, since antidepressant drugs (including trazodone hydrochloride) may cause cardiac arrhythmias.

-QT prolongation has been reported with trazodone therapy.
+QT prolongation has been reported with trazodone therapy [see QT Prolongation and Risk of Sudden Death].
 Clinical studies in patients with pre-existing cardiac disease indicate that trazodone hydrochloride may be arrhythmogenic in some patients in that population.
 Arrhythmias identified include isolated PVCs, ventricular couplets, tachycardia with syncope, and Torsades de Pointes.
 Postmarketing events have been reported at doses of 100 mg or less with the immediate-release form of trazodone.

 Concomitant administration of drugs that prolong the QT interval or that are inhibitors of CYP3A4 may increase the risk of cardiac arrhythmia.